Apple Refuses To Enable iPhone Emergency Settings that Could Save Countless Lives

 But one life obviously scales up to "countless".

 However this service is actually only available in "UK, Estonia, Lithuania and parts of Austria" - not the EU as a whole, which seems to be implied by the submission.
-And, since the tech is owned by Google, we don't know what other requirements may be involved... as I recall, when they were still the official map provider for iOS, they ke
+And, since the tech is owned by Google, we don't know what other requirements may be involved... as I recall, when they were still the official map provider for iOS, they kept lobbying for more access to iPhone owners' location data.

+I think it says "could save countless lives".
+That's a speculative statement and as such, is obviously true.
+It could.
+Doesn't mean it has.

 Apple will bow to pressure.
-(Score:3, Interesting)
+(Score:2, Interesting)

 It's called re-gu-la-ti-on...